A Coptic (Egyptian) Magical Text

 1 ma'au means 'mother,' but this doesn't appear anywhere in the author's translation (?).
 The ' equals a glottal stop.

-American Journal of Semitic Languages and Literatures, Vol. 56, No. 3, 1939, 305-7.
+Appearing in the American Journal of Semitic Languages and Literatures, Vol. 56, No. 3, 1939, 305-7.
 From documents in the Moritz Collection, Oriental Institute No. 13767.
 Author and date of original document unknown.

 Author of text translation: Elizabeth Stefanski.